OpenSwiftUIProject/OpenGraph/README.md

 ## Credits

-OpenGraph_SPI's Data, Graph, Vector and more is modified based on [Compute](https://github.com/jcmosc/Compute)'s implementations.
+OpenGraphCxx's Data, Graph, Vector and more is modified based on [Compute](https://github.com/jcmosc/Compute)'s implementations.

 ## License